-A: Self-administered anterior nasal test.
+A: Self-administered anterior nasal test (PCR) and Abbot’s BinaxNOW rapid test.
 You will be handed the test tube and shown how to swab your nose.
 Then, you’ll place your test in a bin.

 Q: If I have symptoms, can I get tested at this mobile site?